TOAST-DOCS/Compute-Instance/en/console-guide.md

 When you modify flavors, instance resize and resize confirmation tasks proceed.
 When all tasks are completed, the VM changes its status to **Shutoff**.
 You can start the instance by clicking **Start Instance** in **Additional Features**.

 > [Note] The instance's default disk size cannot be modified.
-If an instance requires additional disk space, attach a block storage.
+If an instance requires additional block storage space, attach a block storage.
 For details on how to attach block storage, see [Block Storage Overview](/Storage/Block%20Storage/en/overview/).

 Instances will be charged using the new flavor from the moment the modification completes.